madforstrength/chotu/README.md

 │   ├── llm_interface.py   # Interface for interacting with the LLM
 │   ├── github_utils.py    # Functions for interacting with the GitHub MCP API
 │   ├── kubectl_utils.py   # Functions for executing kubectl commands
-│   └── config.py          # Configuration settings for the agent
 ├── requirements.txt       # Project dependencies
 ├── Dockerfile             # Instructions for building the Docker image ├── .env                   # Local environment variables (not committed)